-Explore the tallest sand dune in North America, dip into hot springs, ride a historic train and eat in the shadow of 14,000-foot peaks in the Sangre de Cristo mountain range, all within 35 miles of Alamosa, Colo.
+Explore the tallest sand dune in North America at Great Sand Dunes National Park & Preserve, dip into hot springs, ride a historic train and eat in the shadow of 14,000-foot peaks in the Sangre de Cristo mountain range, all within 35 miles of Alamosa, Colo.

 From Haefeli’s Honey Farm and sausage made in the valley to potatoes and lamb raised in the valley, the food is so fresh Locavores doesn’t even have a freezer.
 Owner Wendi Seger opened the restaurant to tap into the San Luis Valley’s farm scene and make food available locally.
 Love her housemade sauces?
 Take some with you.
 You can buy everything from garlic aioli to tzatziki under her brand “Avant Garden.”

 For a farm-to-tap experience, head to Square Peg Brewerks where local childhood friends Mark Martinez and Derek Heersink, whose barley provides the base malt, own this tasting room.

 Or If you’re in town on a Thursday, Friday or Saturday evening, stop by Colorado Farm Brewery, a former dairy owned by head brewer Josh Cody, his father and brothers.
 They create their own malt in former dairy equipment and grow their own grains and hops, crafting estate beers.
 They may be one of the world’s first truly farm-to-tap breweries.
 The Cody family sources every ingredient in their beers on their farm.

 A short forty-five minute drive southeast of Alamosa will lead you to the town of San Luis, home of a cultural and spiritual display of inspiring art.
 Stations of the Cross are beautifully depicted in a series of bronze sculptures by internationally known San Luis artist Huberto Maestas.